 Descriptions

-The function allows for quality-checking of the correctness of species naming, and automated assignment of DBI values to the user dataset based on the comparison with checklists with DBI values for Central European and South African dragonflies.
+The function allows for quality-checking of the correctness of species naming, and automated assignment of DBI values to the user dataset based on the comparison with checklists with DBI values for Central European or South African dragonflies.
 Check the list of taxa present in the sample dataset against the checklist of taxa within package to identify any non-scoring taxa in the samples (or spelling mistakes).

 Usage